sarayub2025/Sarayu_BlueStampPortfolio/index.md

 I also learned how speech recognition and text-to-speech work together with an AI model to make a real voice assistant.
 In the future, I want to add more voice commands so my assistant can control more lights or even play music when I say, “Hey Tom, play music.”

+# My Modifications
+**Voice Assistant Music Feature — Project Summary**

+For my Raspberry Pi voice assistant project, I added a music playback feature to make my assistant, Tom, more advanced.
+The goal was to have Tom not only answer questions using ChatGPT and control an LED light, but also be able to play and stop a song when told to do so.

+I downloaded a copyright-free MP3 file and saved it in my project folder.
+To play the music, I used the pygame as it lets me start and stop music in the middle of the program.
+I added extra commands to my Python code so when I say “play music,” Tom starts the song, and when I say “stop music,” it stops the song right away.
+This made my voice assistant more like a real smart speaker.
+The voice assistant listens for commands using the microphone and converts my speech into text.
+If it hears me say “play music,” it loads the MP3 file and plays it in the background.
+If I say “stop music,” it stops playing the file.
+This happens while the rest of the assistant still works normally, so I can still say “turn on the light,” “turn off the light,” or talk to Tom for answers using the OpenAI API.

+**Challenges I Faced**

+One challenge I had was learning that the playsound library couldn’t stop audio once it started, which would make my project stuck if I wanted to stop the song.
+To fix this, I installed the pygame library, which I hadn’t used before, so I had to learn how to set it up inside my virtual environment in VS Code.
+I also had to test different ways to get my voice commands right because sometimes my mic wouldn’t pick up the full phrase, so I made my commands more flexible to match partial phrases.

+**What I Learned**
+Adding this feature taught me more about handling audio files in Python and why choosing the right library is important.
+I also learned how to update my voice recognition checks to make sure they work even if my speech isn’t perfect.
+Overall, this improvement made my project feel more complete and closer to a real smart assistant.

 # Schematics
 ![Headstone Image](Schematics)